 “A lot of people think it just has to do with technology,” said Kim Spriggs, who teaches business and marketing at Clintondale.
 “It’s actually more time for kids to do higher-order thinking and hands-on projects.
 Instead of presenting the information in class and having students work on projects at home, where they don’t necessarily have support, here in class, one-on-one or in small groups, I can help them immediately.”

 Flipping The Lab?

-At Labster, we are working with university professors and high school teachers to flip the idea of STEM labs on their head.
+At Labster, we are working with university professors and high school teachers to flip the idea of STEM labs on its head.
 All across the world administrators and teachers alike are facing cuts to lab time because of costs, especially in large introductory courses.

-In our experience students often consider their lab work the best part of their education experience, because they are able to put their knowledge to the test with real-world experiments.
+In our experience students often consider their lab work the best part of their education experience because they are able to put their knowledge to the test with real-world experiments.

 So how do we give students more lab experience without incurring the costs associated with lab time?
 When you flip the lab, you are able to prepare students before they even reach the lab.
 By introducing concepts like experimental design, critical thinking, and data analysis beforehand you’re able to make lab time more meaningful once it begins.